Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 • Extended absence creating gaps

-• Advanced students needing challenge
+• Advanced students needing a challenge

-The solution is clear: Find qualified tutor with relevant specialization.
+The solution is clear: Find a qualified tutor with relevant specialization.
 Set measurable goals.
 Commit to intensive targeted work.
 Monitor progress.
 Celebrate success.

 At Alphabet Arabic Academy, our specialized tutors have helped hundreds of struggling children overcome specific obstacles and thrive.
 We’ve seen pronunciation barriers disappear, reading fluency soar, confidence rebuild, and children who said “I can’t” transform to “Watch me.”